Winchester Mystery House: 1906 earthquake

 When the 1906 San Francisco earthquake hit, the Llanada Villa was severely damaged.
 Though there are rumors that Winchester was trapped in the San Jose home, there is no evidence that she was there.
-She owned several homes in California and after the earthquake spent most of her time at her home in Atherton.
+She owned several homes in California, and after the earthquake spent most of her time at her home in Atherton.

 The seven-story tower and most of the chimneys collapsed.
 One entire wing was destroyed along with the third and fourth story additions.
 Winchester had the rubble removed but had little more done to the property after the earthquake.
 It left doors that opened to nothing where balconies had once been, pipes that were protruding from what were once window boxes, and staircases that once led to upper floors ending suddenly.

 After 1910, due to failing health, Winchester did not work on the San Jose home except for odd maintenance jobs and adding an elevator in 1916.
-At this time she dedicated her time to finances and building an investment portfolio.
-Mary Jo Ignoffo claims that, "She was far more successful constructing an investment portfolio than a mansion...."
+At this time, she dedicated her time to finances and building an investment portfolio.
+Mary Jo Ignoffo claims that, "She was far more successful constructing an investment portfolio than a mansion."

-When Winchester died in 1922 the house had 160 rooms, 2,000 doors, 10,000 windows, 47 stairways, 47 fireplaces, 13 bathrooms, and 6 kitchens.
+When Winchester died in 1922, the house had 160 rooms, 2,000 doors, 10,000 windows, 47 stairways, 47 fireplaces, 13 bathrooms, and 6 kitchens.

-Tourist attraction
+As a tourist attraction

 The house became a tourist attraction nine months after Winchester's death in 1922.
 The house was in disrepair and considered to be of no monetary value.
 A group of investors purchased the property subsequently leasing the house to John and Mayme Brown who turned it into an attraction.
 They later purchased the house in 1931.
 There were many room additions and deletions made to the home after Winchester's death.

 The first tour guide of the house was Mayme Brown.
-Past neighbors, friends, and workers for Winchester were distressed when they read about superstitious claims being made about the house and Winchester, and were upset the Browns were making money off of falsehoods.
+Past neighbors, friends, and workers for Winchester were distressed when they read about superstitious claims being made about the house and Winchester, and were upset the Browns were making money from falsehoods.
 They described Winchester as clearheaded and savvier with finances and business than most men.

-In 1924 Harry Houdini briefly visited the house and was reportedly impressed by its unusual layout and architectural novelties, but could not make a detailed investigation because of more pressing engagements.
+In 1924, Harry Houdini briefly visited the house and was reportedly impressed by its unusual layout and architectural novelties, but could not make a detailed investigation because of more pressing engagements.
 According to some accounts, Houdini suggested tour operators employ "Winchester mystery house" as a promotional name for the property.

 When Keith Kittle, a past Disneyland and Frontier Village employee, became the general manager in 1973, the house was in poor shape.
 He had the house renovated in the 1970s and 1980s and added a Winchester rifle museum.
 He sought historical landmark status and began an advertising campaign that included large billboards along the highways.
 The billboards feature a silhouetted house with implications that a ghost encounter was possible.
 Attendance increased as he played off the history and superstition that was already circulating.
 Kittle was general manager until 1996.